StephanieML/hmt-archive/index.md

 ## Versions and branches

-The master branch always has the most recent *published* release of the archive (currently, `2014-1`).
+The master branch normally maintains the most recent *published* release of the archive (currently, `2014-1`).
+Work on the next publication is normally in a development branch.

-Work on the next publication is in a development branch.
-The next release, `2015-1`, is expected to be published in summer, 2015.
+The next release is planned for August, 2016 (edition `2016.1`), and material for that release is now in the master branch of the repository.

 ## Organization of subprojects and subdirectories ##